-Funding sources should be listed at the end of the manuscript, before the References and if required for submission, after Research Funding.
+Funding sources should be listed before the References and indicated in the "Template for Ethical and Legal Declarations" under Research Funding.
 When the study benefitted from funding through an unrestricted grant or other resources provided to a university, college, other research institution, or an individual author, state the name of the institute or organization that provided the funding along with the grant number, if applicable.
 If no funding was provided for the research, the default statement will be set in place: None declared.